KIZI/entityclassifier-gate-light-plugin/README.md

-# Entityclassifier.eu LIGHT Plugin for GATE #
+# Entityclassifier.eu API LIGHT Plugin for GATE #

 This is a GATE plugin for the Entityclassifier.eu NER REST API.
 You can use it perform Named Entity Recognition over English, German and Dutch written texts.
 It can perform: